CalebHarada/LTEpy/README.md

 # Attribution

 # Acknowledgements
 This package was developed at the [code/astro](https://semaphorep.github.io/codeastro/) workshop.
-Special thanks to the code/astro instructors, Sarah Blunt and Matthew Hosek, and Jason Wang, and the teaching assistant overseeing this project, Simon Ko.
+Special thanks to the code/astro instructors, Sarah Blunt, Matthew Hosek, and Jason Wang, and the teaching assistant overseeing this project, Simon Ko.